Our Mission

 Few people witness first-hand the wildlife and seascape of the Central Arctic Ocean (CAO) which goes some way to explaining why it is the least disturbed, least explored, and at this critical juncture in its management, the least understood marine environment in the world.

-Awareness and understanding of the role and value of the biodiversity and ecosystem services of the CAO is of special relevance to the people and nations living closest to the CAO, especially the circumpolar Indigenous Peoples who are all too aware of the changing Arctic environment, and are directly impacted by the degradation of these ecosystem services.
+Awareness and understanding of the role and value of the biodiversity and ecosystem services of the CAO is of special relevance to the people and nations living closest to the CAO, especially the circumpolar Indigenous Peoples who are all too aware of the changing Arctic Ocean environment, and are directly impacted by the degradation of these ecosystem services.

 Conservation Advocacy